Jan Murray: Personal life

 Murray married Pearl Cohen in 1939, and had a child with her, but they later divorced.
 In October 1949, he married Kathleen (Toni) Mann, had three children with her, and remained married to her until his death.
 Murray's production company, Jantone, took its name from their first names.

 Murray was an avid golfer and had many fellow comedians as partners.
 Among them were Jack Carter, Jerry Lewis, Joey Bishop, and others, from whom he created comedy routines often related at various golf charity events.
 He chaired the Comedians' Golf Classic for several years, held both in New York and California.

 Death

-Murray retired from show business at the age of 83, as he felt his asthma was affecting his timing.
-He died at the age of 89 in Beverly Hills, California, on July 2, 2006.
+Murray died at the age of 89 in Beverly Hills, California, on July 2, 2006.
 He is entombed at the Hillside Memorial Park Cemetery in Culver City, California.